SixArm/map-rust-crate/README.md

 # map! macro Rust crate

-This crate provides the `map!` macro to create a new map collection, then insert key-value pairs.
+This crate provides `map!` macros to create map collections and insert key-value pairs.
 This is inspired by the `vec!` macro.

-See below for equivalent Rust standard library code.
+## map! macro

+Create a new map collection and insert key-value pairs.

-Example with parenthesis syntax:
+Example with tuple syntax:

 ```rust
 let m = map!((1, 2), (3, 4));